Why Dogs Are Gross – And Why We Love Them Anyway

 As I zoomed past her crate, with baby in my arms, I released the latch on her crate and made my way straight to the ladies’ room.
 I plunked baby down on the floor and quickly got busy getting to the business at hand.
 Jada came screeching in behind us, barely able to contain her excitement that we were home.
 The next series of events happened so fast I hardly had time to think.

-Jada commenced barking her fool head off at any little anything in the backyard, while I rushed back up the 2 flights of steps to the bathroom to rescue my still-dazed and confused wobbler from the bathroom floor.
+Jada commenced barking her fool head off at any little anything in the backyard while I rushed back up the two flights of steps to the bathroom to rescue my still-dazed and confused wobbler from the bathroom floor.
 After a critical cleanup and a new set of clothing and undies for everyone, I regained a sense of control and went about the rest of my day.
 But this day had scarred me.
 Jada gave me my first lesson in indoor dog experience.

 I reflected upon the wisdom of my grandmother, who knew the secret.
 Bless my mom for trying to pass the lesson along to me.
 Unfortunately, she failed.
-It took my own experience with my own family dog to understand what everyone else already seemed to know: Dogs are gross.
+It took my own experience with a family dog to understand what everyone else already seemed to know: Dogs are gross.
 You see, if you have an ANIMAL in the house, it will likely act like an animal.
 Animals do gross things.
 Dogs are animals.
 Therefore, DOGS ARE GROSS!!!
 This epiphany has shaken me to the core.

 Before you worry too much about my own sweet children’s experiences with animals, though, know this: Dad’s efforts were also fruitful.
-Jada is no longer with us, but since she passed over the Rainbow Bridge, we have had 2 more dogs enter our home as members of the family.
+Jada is no longer with us, but since she passed over the Rainbow Bridge, we have had two more dogs enter our home as members of the family.
 They are also gross.
 However, I am learning to balance the gross factor with the love factor.
-Because despite the many, many nasty things my dogs do, I somehow still manage to love them.
+Because despite the many, many nasty things my gross dogs do, I somehow still manage to love them.
 Sometimes I love them just because they have no shame.
-Dogs are gross and just don’t care.
+Dogs are gross and don’t care.
 Perhaps humans would be a little nicer if they cared a little bit less about some things.